Tracking guide

 Month 8–12: This is when the most dramatic visible changes typically occur.
 Compare directly to your day-0 baseline for the most motivating comparison.

-Using Track Hair for Minoxidil Progress Photos
+Using Track Hair for Your Minoxidil Plan

-- Take your baseline photo on day 0 and add it to your progress photo log with notes
+2. Take your baseline photo on day 0 and add it to your progress photo log with notes

 Staying Motivated Through the Long Game